fuzz/remote/blog/plastic.markdown

 happened?
 We discovered better ways to do things.
 Not merely different ways or almost-as-good ways, but better ways.

+Asynchronous communication is efficient because senders do not have to wait for a response.
+People choose text messages over phone calls for the same reason.
+In 2015 we choose abstractions, languages and frameworks--functional programming, actor systems, immutable data structures and so on--that support asynchronous communication.
+But eventually we get to a point, for example writing to a physical device, that requires synchronous communication.
+Similarly while distributed teams choose tools and processes that support asynchronous communication there are times when synchronous communication is necessary.
+The day-to-day implementation of this can vary by team--team video calls and 1-1 manager video calls and so on--but I believe something that should not vary for long-running teams is getting together once or twice a year for a few days on the company's time and dime to do something fun.
+Not a tech conference or an all-hands work meeting but something fun.
+It does not have to be a whitewater rafting excursion; getting together in a centrally-located city and visiting museums is fine.
+There is a level of intimacy that only comes with face-to-face interaction, but people do not have to work in an office together for that to happen.

-I believe that a properly-run distributed team has more transparent and less siloed communication and that that leads to better collaboration.
+I believe a properly-run distributed team has more transparent and less siloed communication and that that leads to better collaboration.
 This may be a tortured analogy but I think of it like Facebook versus Twitter--you may have more friend-to-friend bandwidth on Facebook but on Twitter everything is open and transparent which leads to insights outside of one's circle of friends and